Daniel217-coder/Hybrid-Forensic-Investigation-Framework/README.md

 3. **Frida Gadget embedded in the target APK**
 4. **ADB forwarding to local ports 27042/27043**
 5. **Case report generation after every run**

-This README is intentionally written as a reproducibility document, not just a feature list.